respawnRW/writeups-HTB_BIZ25/blockchain/blockout/README.md

   }
 ```

-Anything less than 4 ethers does not satisfy the transaction payment condition requirement.
+Anything less than 4 ether does not satisfy the transaction payment condition requirement.

 Ok, makes sense, but where are those constants declared?
 At the beginning of the file: